-The following reflects Cumberland County Partnership's financial assets as of June 30, 2022 reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of June 30, 2022:
+The following reflects Cumberland County Partnership financial assets as of June 30, 2023 reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of June 30, 2023:

-Financial assets at year-end \$ 846,909 Less those unavailable for general expenditures within one year, due to: Contractual or donor-imposed restrictions: Restricted by donor with time and purpose restrictions (See Note 11A) (123,296) Perpetually restricted by donor (See Note 11C) (31,384) Board Designated Funds: (See Note 12) (50,000) Financial assets available to meet cash needs for general expenditures within one year \$ 642,229
+Financial assets at year-end \$ 739,514 Less those unavailable for general expenditures within one year due to: Contractual or donor-imposed restrictions: Restricted by donor with time and purpose restrictions (See Note 11A) (290,244) Restricted in perpetuity by donor (see Note 11C) (31,384) Board designation (see Note 12) (50,000) Financial assets available to meet cash needs for general expenditures within one year \$ 367,886

-The Cumberland County Partnership is supported by contributions with donor restrictions.
-Because a donor's restriction requires resources to be used in a particular manner or in a future period, the Cumberland County Partnership must maintain sufficient resources to meet these responsibilities to its donors.
+Cumberland County Partnership is supported by contributions with donor restrictions.
+Because a donor's restriction requires resources to be used in a particular manner or in a future period, Cumberland County Partnership must maintain sufficient resources to meet these responsibilities to its donors.
 Thus, financial assets may not be available for general expenditures within one year.

-The Cumberland County Partnership did have a board-approved liquidity policy as of June 30, 2022.
+The Cumberland County Partnership did have a board-approved liquidity policy as of June 30, 2023.
 The Cumberland County Partnership's liquidity management practice is to diversify and invest unrestricted cash in excess of the FDIC limit (per bank) into various investment vehicles such as certificates of deposit, stocks, money markets and E-Trade funds.
 In the event of an unanticipated liquidity need, the Cumberland County Partnership could reinstate a line of credit at its primary bank or liquidate its certificates of deposit, stocks and E-Trade fund accounts.